nienkedekker/Front-Trends-2017/README.md

 <a name="maciej"></a>
-# Maciej Cegłowski: Legends of the ancient web.
+# Maciej Cegłowski: Legends of the ancient web

 Let's reach into the past to see if we can find any insights.
 What has been will be again, there is nothing new under the sun.
 In the last couple of years, frontend development has become very complex: there are lots of technologies and frameworks to master.
 Computers move fast.
 It's happened before, and will happen again.
 It happens in backend too: what about virtual machines?